cigregret/lmop/content/Lost Mines of Phandelver/Session Notes (Public)/Arc 1/Session 1 - The Lost Mines of Phandelver.md

 For centuries, rumors of buried riches have attracted treasure seekers and opportunists to the area around [[Phandalin]], but no one has ever succeeded in locating the lost mine.
 In recent years, people have resettled the area. [[Phandalin]] is now a rough-and-tumble frontier town.
 More important, the [[Rockseeker Brothers]] have discovered the entrance to [[Wave Echo Cave]], and they intend to reopen the mines.

 Unfortunately for the [[Rockseeker Brothers|Rockseekers]], they are not the only ones interested in [[Wave Echo Cave]].
-A mysterious villain known as the [[Black Spider]] controls a network of bandit gangs and goblin tribes in the area, and their agents have followed the [[Rockseeker Brothers|Rockseekers]] to their prize.
-Now the [[Black Spider]] wants [[Wave Echo Cave]] for themself, and they are taking steps to make sure no one else knows where it is.
+A mysterious villain known as the [[Nezznar, The Black Spider]] controls a network of bandit gangs and goblin tribes in the area, and their agents have followed the [[Rockseeker Brothers|Rockseekers]] to their prize.
+Now the [[Nezznar, The Black Spider]] wants [[Wave Echo Cave]] for themself, and they are taking steps to make sure no one else knows where it is.

 ### Session Short Overview